 5. Quit System Settings.

-4. Reindex Spotlight
+5. Reindex Spotlight manually

-Removing your Outlook profile from the Spotlight Privacy list means that next time Spotlight reindexes, the profile will be included, and you should be able to successfully search in Outlook.
+Removing your Outlook profile from the Search Privacy list means that next time Spotlight reindexes, the profile will be included, and you should be able to successfully search in Outlook.
 If you don’t want to wait for Spotlight to reindex, you can force it to do so.
 There are a few ways to do that.

 Reindex Spotlight in System Settings

-1. Open System Settings and choose Siri & Spotlight.
+1. Open System Settings and choose Spotlight.

-2. Click Spotlight Privacy.
+2. Click Search Privacy.

 3. Drag your startup disk onto the window (if the Finder is configured not to display disks on your Desktop, go to Finder > Settings > Sidebar and change that).